broadinstitute/2024_01_18_Dose_response_methods/README.md

 Include link to project folder once created.

 ## What's in this repo?
 This repo contains the analysis scripts for developing and evaluating dose-response analysis methods.
-The data is stored in a separate repo [PUT LINK ONCE CREATED], which is added as a submodule to this repo.
+The data is stored in a separate repo [`2024_01_18_Dose_response_methods-data`](https://github.com/broadinstitute/2024_01_18_Dose_response_methods-data), which is added as a submodule to this repo.
 The data are previously published transcriptomics and Cell Painting data, as described [here](https://www.sciencedirect.com/science/article/pii/S0041008X22001776).

 ## How to use this repo?